pzponge/Yestoday/Warren_Buffett/Berkshire_Hathaway_Letters/2009_Letter_to_Berkshire_Shareholders.md

 Other income \*|186|141
 Income before investment and derivatives gains or losses|$ 781|$ 787

-\* Includes $116 million in 2009 and $92 million in 2008 of fees that Berkshirecharges Clayton for the use of Berkshire's credit.
+\* Includes $116 million in 2009 and $92 million in 2008 of fees that Berkshire charges Clayton for the use of Berkshire's credit.

 ---